 28-year-old Lucy (name changed) from Manipur was 12-weeks pregnant when she tested HIV positive.
 Despite repeated calls from hospital staff and Plan's FLW, Lucy and her husband refused to respond or access medical care, fearing stigma.
 Persistence from the counselors and FLWs resulted in her husband requesting a re-test at a private facility, with the rider that their identities not be revealed to anyone, including the hospital staff.
-Further regular counseling and follow ups led to Lucy starting Antiretroviral Therapy for the remainder of her pregnancy.
-She gave birth to a healthy baby, and Lucy's viral fell to undetectable levels.
+Further regular counselling and follow ups led to Lucy starting Antiretroviral Therapy for the remainder of her pregnancy.
+She gave birth to a healthy baby, and Lucy's viral load fell to undetectable levels.
 The family is rid of the fear of stigma, and continues to avail medical services.
-Programmes TB through 4S screening, 1.19 lakh tested for HBV and 1.14 lakh tested for HCV.
+SAFETY FOR GIRLS AND CHILD PROTECTION